MrYsLab/python_banyan/docs/example9.md

    257	            raise ValueError('set_subscriber_topic: socket is None')

 ```
-## publish_payload
+### publish_payload

 The ***publish_payload*** method is very similar to that for BanyanBase.

 **IMPORTANT NOTE:** If the topic
 string is "BROADCAST," then the message is published to all backplanes containing publisher
-ports as specified in the routing specification file.
+ports specified in the routing specification file.

 ```
    259	    def publish_payload(self, payload, publisher_socket, topic=''):